beyondthefarewell/beyondthefarewell.github.io/index.md

 ### Career

-- Study?
-- University?
+- Study ?
-- Employment?
+- University ?
-- ??
+- Employment ?
+- Your intention here ?

 Aim at what you want.
-If you are older, avoid wasting time with fill in occupations, use your precious years with ambition.
+If you are older, avoid wasting time with 'fill in occupations', use your precious years with ambition.

 ### Finance, Pension, Income?

  - State pensions and National Insurance years, see: [https://www.moneysavingexpert.com/savings/voluntary-national-insurance-contributions/](https://www.moneysavingexpert.com/savings/voluntary-national-insurance-contributions/)
- - ??

 ___

 ## Resources
+- The [source](https://github.com/beyondthefarewell/beyondthefarewell.github.io) of this guide on GitHub.
 - [AgeUK](https://www.ageuk.org.uk/)
 - [Carers UK](https://www.carersuk.org/)

-Generative AI systems, emerged in 2023, here is an [example](./example-ChatGPT.md) of asking a question to a generative AI system.
+Generative AI systems, emerged in 2023, they may be used for interactive 'discussion' and can be helpful, however you should independently verify the responses and try asking the same question in a different way.
+Here is an [example](./example-ChatGPT.md) of asking a question to a generative AI system about probate.
 - [ChatGPT](https://chat.openai.com/)
 - [Google Bard](https://bard.google.com/)